StormHub/stormhub/site/content/blog/2025-04-16-SemanticKernel-MCP-Prompts.md

         provider.GetRequiredService<TemplateServerPrompt>());
     ```

-3.  **Expose prompts as AIFunction :**
+3.  **Exposing AIFunction as McpServerPrompt**
-Because McpServerPrompt also can be created from Microsoft.Extensions.AI.AIFunction, we can also implement it and exposed it to MCP server.
+    The McpServerPrompt class provides a Create method to expose a Microsoft.Extensions.AI.AIFunction as an MCP server prompt.

     ```csharp
     internal sealed class TemplateAIFunction : AIFunction
     {